-There were no other key management personnel of the Group during the financial years ended 30 June 2017 and 30 June 2016.
-No remuneration is performance related.
+There were no other key management personnel of the Group during the financial years ended 30 June 2018 and 30 June 2017.

 Service Agreements

 Non-Executive Directors' remuneration

 The aggregate remuneration for non-executive Directors has been set at an amount not to exceed \$500,000 per annum.
 This amount may only be increased with the approval of Shareholders at a general meeting.